Nando218/NeoArcade/README.md

 ## ✨ Project Description

-Rewind Arcade is a fullstack project offering a collection of classic games like Tetris, Snake, and Tic-Tac-Toe, with a user system featuring roles (admin and user), score management, and an admin panel.
-The backend is built with Node.js and Express, using a PostgreSQL database hosted on Neon.
-The frontend is developed with React and Vite, providing a modern and responsive interface.
+Rewind Arcade is a full-stack project offering a collection of classic games like Tetris, Snake, or Tic-Tac-Toe, among others, with a user system featuring roles (admin and user), score management, and an admin panel.
+The backend is built with **Node.js** and **Express**, using a **PostgreSQL** database hosted on Neon.
+The frontend is developed with **React** and **Vite**, providing a modern and responsive interface.

 ### Main Features
 - 🎮 Available games: **Tetris**, **Tic-Tac-Toe**, **Snake**, **Pong**, **Connect-4**